deepmd-kit-recipes/lammps-feedstock/README.md

 conda config --add channels deepmodeling
 ```

-Once the `deepmodeling` channel has been enabled, `lammps-dp, liblammps-dp` can be installed with:
+Once the `deepmodeling` channel has been enabled, `lammps-dp, liblammps-dp, pylammps-dp` can be installed with:

 ```
-conda install lammps-dp liblammps-dp
+conda install lammps-dp liblammps-dp pylammps-dp
 ```

 It is possible to list all of the versions of `lammps-dp` available on your platform with: